Silom Bangkok: Thailand neighbourhood guide 2023

 Heading to the road’s western end, things get somewhat serene.
 Yet, it houses as well a number of remarkable eateries.
 The Central Complex and Baan Silom across the street are notably thriving food spots.
 For daytime munching or late-night cravings, Silom Soi 20 is a safe bet.
 A bustling fresh market by day, it caters to the locale’s office crowd.
 At night, while the street stalls are fewer, several local restaurants serve traditional dishes, from Pad Thai to tantalising grilled chicken.

+Sliding across town leads us to Rolling Ribs Brew Bar & BBQ located at the Le Meridien Bangkok.
+True to its name, Rolling Ribs delivers the most succulent Memphis barbeque, with each piece of meat smoked to juicy perfection – a surefire way to satisfy those tastebuds.

+Over at Siam Yacht Club, the dining soars to another level.
+With an open kitchen and live grill station, this place offers a unique fusion of modern European cooking techniques and traditional Asian influences.
+Its rich variety of ingredients reflects Thailand’s extensive culinary inspirations.
+From the flavoursome spices reminiscent of Siam’s trading relationship with Portugal in the 16th century, to the aromatic herbs common in Bangkok’s Chinatown shops – Siam Yacht Club promises a veritable feast for the senses.

-Silom also hosts an array of high-end restaurants, adding to its reputation as a vibrant food haven.
-For the best dining spots, check out our article on the 10 best restaurants in Silom.
+For more upscale dining spots, check out our article on the 10 best restaurants in Silom.

 Where to shop in Silom